ekleiner/coredns/plugin/metadata/README.md

 ## Plugins

-Metadataer interface needs to be implemented by each plugin willing to provide metadata information for other plugins.
+metadata.Provider interface needs to be implemented by each plugin willing to provide metadata information for other plugins.
 It will be called by metadata and gather the information from all plugins in context.
 Note: this method should work quickly, because it is called for every request from the metadata plugin.
 If **ZONES** is specified then metadata add is limited by zones.
-Metadata is added to every context going through Metadataer if **ZONES** are not specified.
+Metadata is added to every context going through metadata.Provider if **ZONES** are not specified.

 ## Examples